-13.7 Deposit Regulations for International Students
+13.7 Deposit Regulations for International and New EU Students (excluding Amsterdam campus students)

-In 2020/21, all full-time international students are required to pay a non-refundable deposit of £5,500 in advance of enrolment and before any Certificate of Acceptance for Studies (CAS) can be issued for visa purposes.
+In 2021/22, all full-time international students are required to pay a non-refundable deposit of £5,500 in advance of enrolment and before any Certificate of Acceptance for Studies (CAS) can be issued for visa purposes.
+This is usually in advance of the tuition fee invoice which will follow after enrolment (see Section 13.3).

-13.8 Deposit Refund Regulations for International Students
+13.7.1 Deposit Refund Regulations